apnadkarni/blt/doc/listview.rst

   Sets one or more tags for a given item.  *ItemName* may be a label, index, or tag and may refer to multiple items (example: "all").
-Tag names can't start with a digit (to distinquish them from indices) and can't be a reserved tag ("end" or "all").
+Tag names can't start with a digit (to distinquish them from indices) and can't be a reserved tag ("all").

 *pathName* **tag unset** *itemName* ?\ *tag* ... ?
   Removes one or more tags from a given item. *ItemName* may be a label, index, or tag and may refer to multiple items (example: "all").
-Tag names that don't exist or are reserved ("end" or "all") are silently ignored.
+Tag names that don't exist or are reserved ("all") are silently ignored.

 *pathName* **xposition** *itemName*